Gauri & Shahrukh Khan TURN HEADS, Deepika Padukone-Ranveer Singh SLAY At Hello Hall Of Fame Awards

 Aye Hottie!

-The new heartthrob of B-town, Kartik Aryan looked suave and sexy as she posed for a picture at Hello Hall Of Fame Awards.
+The new heartthrob of B-town, Kartik Aryan looked suave and sexy as he posed for a picture at Hello Hall Of Fame Awards.

 On a related note, his latest film, Sonu Ke Titu Ki Sweety is doing extremely well at the box-office and all set to enter Rs 100 Crore club.